 a spacious new home.

-If you're headed for Bern or the Bernese Oberland from London, Amsterdam, or a
+If you're headed for Bern by private plane (or from a handful of other

-handful of other European cities, the Swiss capital's airport is worth
+European cities), the Swiss capital's airport is worth

 When the weather turns hot in Bern, grab your bathing suit and catch the